EventStore/EventStore/docs/server/diagnostics/metrics.md

 # Metrics

 EventStoreDB collects metrics in [Prometheus format](https://prometheus.io/docs/instrumenting/exposition_formats/#text-based-format), available on the `/metrics` endpoint.
 Prometheus can be configured to scrape this endpoint directly.
-The metrics are configured in `metricsconfig.json`.
+The metrics are configured in `metricsconfig.json` which is located in the installation directory.

 In addition, EventStoreDB can actively export metrics to a specified endpoint using the [OpenTelemetry Protocol](https://opentelemetry.io/docs/specs/otel/protocol/) (OTLP). <Badge type="info" text="License Required" vertical="middle"></Badge>

+A [Cluster Summary](https://grafana.com/grafana/dashboards/19455-eventstore-cluster-summary/) Grafana dashboard is available, as well as [miscellaneous panels](https://grafana.com/grafana/dashboards/19461-eventstore-panels/).

 ## Metrics reference